LearnMoreStuff/MATH3/README.md

 # MATH3-Project-In-Progress
 This version of MATH is a work in progress version so feel free to test it.
+Use the same stuff as MATH2